syk-hub/yelp-nlp-sql-analysis/README.md

 ---

-# Yelp SQL Capstone Project
+# Yelp SQL Project Data

 This project demonstrates loading and analyzing the [Yelp Academic Dataset](https://www.yelp.com/dataset) with PostgreSQL and Python.